homelabos/homelabos/docs/setup/installation.md

 Then run `make` again.
 That's it.
 It will take a few minutes for your server to download and start the relevant images.

+!!! warning
+    Some services expose set up pages on start up.
+If you don't complete the set up step, there is a chance someone else could beat you to it.
+If they do just run `make reset_one SERVICENAME` then `make` again and the service will reset to it's freshly installed state.

 You can SSH into the server, and run `systemctl status SERVICENAME` where SERVICENAME is the name of the server you want to check  is running.
 It will show you status and/or errors of the service.

 !!! example